weynelucas/django-db-adapter/README.md

-# django-db-editor
+# django-db-adapter
 A configurable database backend for Oracle

 ## Requirements
-django-db-editor was tested with the following requirements:
+django-db-adapter was tested with the following requirements:

 - [Python](https://www.python.org/) (3+)
 - [Django](https://docs.djangoproject.com/) (1.11)